 The vast majority of participants who experienced abuse did not report the crime to authorities.

-For emotional abuse, the percentage of those who did not report to law enforcement was similar if the perpetrator was a family member or friend (89.9%) or if the perpetrator was a stranger (83.3%).
+For emotional abuse, the percentage of those who did not report to law enforcement was similar if the person who committed the crime was a family member or friend (89.9%) or if the person who committed the crime was a stranger (83.3%).

 However, for financial abuse, 87.5% of those who experienced financial mistreatment at the hands of family, friends, or acquaintances did not report the crime to authorities, while only 33% failed to report financial abuse by strangers.

 The top reasons for not reporting financial abuse by strangers were not knowing how to report it (40%) and the fear of looking foolish (30%).
-The main motives for failing to report financial abuse by family, friends, or acquaintances were not wanting to get the perpetrator in trouble (52.4%) and not wanting publicity (38.1%).
+The main motives for failing to report financial abuse by family, friends, or acquaintances were not wanting to get the person who committed the crime in trouble (52.4%) and not wanting publicity (38.1%).

 The report also said that although nonreporting rates of financial abuse by strangers were lower than those of financial abuse by family, friends, and acquaintances, the number was still “unacceptably high” at 33%.

-The main reasons for not reporting emotional mistreatment were not wanting to get the perpetrator in trouble (39.3% for family, friends, or acquaintances and 6.7% for strangers) and not wanting publicity (43% for family, friends, or acquaintances and 13.3% for strangers).
+The main reasons for not reporting emotional mistreatment were not wanting to get the person who committed the crime in trouble (39.3% for family, friends, or acquaintances and 6.7% for strangers) and not wanting publicity (43% for family, friends, or acquaintances and 13.3% for strangers).

-Researchers note that nonreporting rates of emotional abuse were high no matter who the perpetrator was compared to other types of elder mistreatment.
+Researchers note that nonreporting rates of emotional abuse were high no matter who the person who committed the crime was compared to other types of elder mistreatment.
 “This implies that education is needed across agencies and the general population regarding emotional abuse, its negative effects, and methods of reporting to police and other authorities,” the research report said.